The GOP has allowed Trump to expand his authority. Here's where they're pushing back

 Reynolds, who jokingly calls herself a partisan of the first branch, says it is no accident the legislative branch is established in Article 1 of the Constitution.
 She said the framers saw the legislative branch as the closest to the people.
 The separation of powers and checks and balances are foundational concepts of the American form of government.

-Reynolds said there is precedent for Congress taking steps to reassert its power, like the Watergate-era reforms to reign in the power of the president.
+Reynolds said there is precedent for Congress taking steps to reassert its power, like the Watergate-era reforms to rein in the power of the president.

 "It was in a really different political moment than the one we're living in now," Reynolds said, noting that politics is more polarized today.
 "Which is part of what makes it challenging to see the prospects for a similar burst of institutional patriotism."